Thermadiag/seq/docs/flat_set.md

 -	The members `flat_set::tvector()` returns a reference to the underlying seq::tiered_vector object,
 -	Its iterator and const_iterator types are random access iterators.

-The underlying tiered_vector object stores plain non const Key objects.
-However, in order to avoid modifying the keys through iterators (and potentially invalidating the order), both iterator and const_iterator types can only return const references.
+The underlying tiered_vector object stores plain non const Key objects, and `seq::flat_map` iterators return objects of type `std::pair<Key,Value>`.

 In addition to members returning (const_)iterator(s), the flat_set provides the same members ending with the '_pos' prefix and returning positions within the tiered_vector instead of iterators.
 These functions are slightly faster than the iterator based members.